 Not only is playing with a number tube fun, but it also shows how the numbers progress continuously and that they're not just arbitrary groups of 10 or rows on the chart.

 Another great activity is to use these printable hundred chart window tools…

-By understanding how moving up or down a hundreds chart involves adding or subtracting ten, and moving left or right involves adding or subtracting 1, kids can develop a great understand of place value concepts.
-You can cut out those tools so that they either show only the number in the center, or cut the horizontal and vertical flaps so that the students can pull them back to reveal the related numbers.
+By understanding how moving up or down a hundreds chart involves adding or subtracting ten, and moving left or right involves adding or subtracting 1, kids can develop a great understanding of place value concepts.
+You can cut out those tools so that they either show only the number in the center or cut the horizontal and vertical flaps so that the students can pull them back to reveal the related numbers.